Submissions/seneschal/docs/tech_specs.md

 A _Request_ object represents — perhaps indirectly — a user's request to execute an automated workflow with a particular set of inputs and outputs.
 Every request has an associated plugin that defines the actual workflow.
 After initialization the _Request_ sends a message to that plugin.
 The plugin will typically trigger other messages.
 Eventually the _Request_ will receive a message indicating the end of its lifecycle.
 At that point, the _Request_ will notify the _RequestManager_ that it should be purged.
 Hopefully along the way, something useful happened.

-A _Job_ represents a batch job submitted to a cluster.
-A _Job_ is created when a workflow _Plugin_ sends a message to the _JobManager_.
-A _Job_ knows the ID of the originating request.
-A _Job_ sends a message to the logical "cluster" _Plugin_ to submit the job.
-The _Plugin_ will create a custom file for the job and then submit it to the cluster.
-The cluster will run the wrapper script defined in the plugin, which will send messages back to the _Job_ object upon the start and finish of compute.
+A _Job_ represents a batch job submitted to a [job scheduler](https://en.wikipedia.org/wiki/Job_scheduler).
+A _Job_ is created when the _JobManager_ receives a _Message_ submitting a new _Job_.
+A _Job_ knows the ID of the originating _Request_.
+A _Job_ sends a message to the logical "batch\_scheduler" _Plugin_ to submit the job.
+The _Plugin_ will typically create a custom file for the job and then submit a plugin-defined wrapper script and that custom file to the underlying job scheduler.
+The wrapper script will then read the job-specific file, execute the required tasks, and send messages back to the _Job_ object upon the start and finish of compute.
+The _Job_ object will forward information back to the _Request_.
+The _Job_ object will notify the _JobManager_ when its lifecycle is complete.

 A _Subprocess_ is a logical wrapper around an external command.
 It is much simpler than a _Job_, since there is not need for a plugin to implement it.
 The implementation is handled by the Python [subprocess module](https://docs.python.org/3/library/subprocess.html).
 State is also maintained on the filesystem.
 If the daemon must shutdown, all running subprocesses must be killed.
 By default, all subprocesses will restart when the daemon restarts.